 I didn’t listen to Standard Fare because of their name.
-Seriously, I’m that stupid.
-Emma Kupa, who writes and sings for Standard Fare is a truly ferocious talent.
-She has a completely natural musicality about everything she does and, like all the best singers, is completely unaware of the oddness that makes her unique.
+Seriously, what is ed I’m that stupid.
+Emma Kupa, discount who writes and sings for Standard Fare is a truly ferocious talent.
+She has a completely natural musicality about everything she does and, order like all the best singers, is completely unaware of the oddness that makes her unique.
 I can’t think of anyone that sound like her and that’s the biggest compliment I can pay anyone these days. – Darren

 Here’s Emma on her song. – This is the second or third time I’ve been asked to write a Christmas-themed song, and having succumbed the last few years, I didn’t want to write another song about Christmas or snow.
 I’m Jewish and this year Channuka coincides with Christmas, so that gave me an opportunity to sing about something different.
 The story goes that a flame in the temple lasted 8 days which was a miracle because they only had oil for one day.
 So I wanted to take this message (which is easily as good as how great some baby boy is!) and transfer it to the current political and economic situation.
 It feels like all hope is gone, but maybe we can keep the flame burning! – Emma Kupa

 Rebecca Evans is one of several new friends I made during January Songs.
 She played clarinet on the song, ‘Staying In.’
 She became an even better friend this summer when she took me to an old steam railway in the North East this summer. – Darren

 We put the band “The Dream of Horses” together just for the purpose of this project and recorded it all at home.
 My younger sister, Sophie Evans, wrote the majority of this song and tells me that the lyrics are all loosely based around people who think that they’re too cool for christmas.